kdoore/CS2335-Gitbook/project-3-steps.md

 You will need to do further configuration for LevelManager, see below

-**Issue with ResultsPanel CanvasGroup:**  You must choose:
+**Issue with ResultsPanel CanvasGroup:**  You must configure the LevelManager code to match your gameObject configuration.

 - **Remove the StartButton** from the ResultsPanel, so that the StartButton can be re-activated for starting each level (otherwise the StartButton is hidden when the ResultsPanel is hidden).
 This is implemented in the provided LevelManager script.
 - **Otherwise: Add logic:** Utility.HideCG( cg ); Utility.ShowCG( cg ); when loading each level - similar to the current logic to activate, disable the StartGameButton in the code